elegoff/trade-processor/README.md

 A servlet is dedicted to handling POST'd Json messages
 For the sake of simplicity and timing constraints, the same instance is used for the rendering phase (JSP).

 In a production mode, the JSP rendering should better be done  by a separate Tomcat instance.

 * MongoDB as a database

 It allows to stores two collections  : 'Trades' and 'Processed'

-Also for simplicity , the database is configured with a single node, and the mongod process runs on same machine as the Tomcat instance.
+Also for simplicity , the database is configured with a single node.
-Whereas better perfomance is expected if mongo is started in a separate box and configured with a cluster.
+Better perfomance should be expected if mongo is configured with a multi-node cluster.

 Framework and Tools